Dental Crowns Near You

 How Long Does It Take To Fit a Dental Crown?

 Getting a dental crown normally requires two appointments.
 The first step usually takes around one hour to complete.
-Your dentist would first remove any tooth decay and measure for crown placement.
-They would then build up the tooth core if additional support is required.
-Next, your dentist would form an impression for the creation of the crown.
+Your dentist would first remove any tooth decay and check the size for crown placement.

 While you are waiting for your permanent crown, your dentist will place a temporary one for the protection of the treated tooth.
 It should take under two weeks for your permanent crown to be ready.